IETF-Hackathon/mDNSResponder/README.md

 ## Configuring and Running the Discovery Proxy

 Because the Discovery Proxy uses TLS, a key and certificate are required.
-Currently, for testing, self-signed certificates are allowed.
+Currently self-signed certificates are allowed.

 To generate the key and self-signed certificate, use the commands below.
 Replace the hostname discoveryproxy.home.arpa with the actual hostname of the Discovery Proxy device, if you have one.